hbctraining/Training-modules/new_basic_shell/02_shell_basics.md

 You should now be in `raw_fastq` and you got there without having to go through the intermediate directory.

 > If you are aware of the directory structure, you can string together as long a list as you like.
+However, once you get past a certain number of `..` it's almost easier if you just have a full path written.

 ****